Understanding your legal protections as a dental patient

 International patients have the same legal protections as Turkish citizens

-Our legal partners can represent you with proper authorization
+Independent legal professionals can represent you with proper authorization

 Get a free, confidential case evaluation to understand your options.